Awpteamoose/dune-dream-ruleset/README.md

 ----

 ## Safe leader
-* A leader that was among the initial selection of 4 potential traitors and **was not picked**
+* An alive leader that was among the initial selection of 4 potential traitors and **was not picked**

 ----